What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 If all that sounds like your jam, then I invite you to proceed with relative confidence, but with the caveat that the multiplayer is local only.
 I can see why, as this one is all about precision combat that mixes melee and magic, and a responsive co-op partner is a must.

-Roboquest | RyseUp Studios | PC (Win), Xbox
+Roboquest | RyseUp Studios | PC (Win), PlayStation, Xbox

-One top quality first-person shooter that’s a great shout for multiplayer is Roboquest, which takes the looter shooter formula and injects it with giant frickin’ robots – what’s not to like about that?
+One top-quality first-person shooter that’s a great shout for multiplayer is Roboquest, which takes the looter shooter formula and injects it with giant frickin’ robots – what’s not to like about that?

 Roboquest is good when played solo, but things are turned up to 11 when you introduce a friend.
-The playful Borderlands-inspired visuals really lend themselves to co-op, and the run variety is decent thanks to the level generation, plus there’s a huge number of weapons and build options on hand as you learn the game and master its nuances.
+The playful Borderlands-inspired visuals really lend themselves to co-op, and the run variety is decent thanks to the level generation, plus there’s a good number of weapons and build options on hand as you learn the game and master its nuances.

 Vampire Survivors | Poncle | Android, iOS, PC (Mac, Win), PS, Switch, Xbox

-It wasn’t until recently that Vampire Survivors was a purely solo endeavour for me, but that changed recently and I’m glad for it.
+It wasn’t until recently that Vampire Survivors was a purely solo endeavour for me, but that changed recently, and I’m glad for it.
 I can’t say I’m surprised, but it works rather well as a co-op game.
 I played with one person, but it supports four players.

 Crab Champions | Noisestorm | PC (Win)

-Crab Champions might be in Early Access still, but it’s already jam-packed full of things to do and it’s being constantly updated with new content.
+Crab Champions might be in Early Access still, but it’s already jam-packed full of things to do, and it’s being constantly updated with new content.
 If you’re after a third-person shooter to play in online co-op, put this right at the top of your wishlist.

 Crab Champions has you scurrying around on six legs through a range of exotic locations.
-I wrote about the game after the following the Elemental Update, which added even more enemy types, weapons, items, and gamerpaly modes.
+I wrote about the game after the Elemental Update, which added even more enemy types, weapons, items, and gamerpaly modes.
 There’s a huge amount of content waiting to be discovered – don’t dismiss this little gem.

 Enter the Gungeon | Dodge Roll | PC (Win), PS, Switch, Xbox

 There are few games that can match Enter the Gungeon when it comes to pulsating combat.
-This wonderful shooter puts the “bullet” in bullet hell in all the best ways imaginable, with a well executed theme that is matched only by its satisfying gunplay and reactivity.
+This wonderful shooter puts the “bullet” in bullet hell in all the best ways imaginable, with a well-executed theme that is matched only by its satisfying gunplay and reactivity.

 The one thing I would say about playing Gungeon with a co-op friend: pick someone who is on the same wavelength as you.
 There is a fair degree of precision involved in this one, and if you and your buddy aren’t one with the Force, prepare to bite the proverbial bullet.